uniwebcms/express/README.md

 [Uniweb CMS](https://uniwebcms.com) is a **web engine** with advanced built-in intelligence to manage rich data and use it to build a website.
 The logic that is necessary for creating the user interface of a website exists in **web components** that are powered by the Uniweb engine.

-A Uniweb **website template** can be created by anyone and requires no technincal knowledge.
-That is possible because the website template is simply a set of options that guide the process of builing a website automatically.
+A Uniweb **website template** can be created without technical knowledge thanks to the fact that it is simply a set of options that guide the process of builing a website automatically.
 We refer to that process as **self-builing websites**.
+A website template specifies the web components that are needed to define a self-builing website.

-**Uniweb Express UI** is a library of components that can be referenced from website templates in order to define self-builing websites.
+**Uniweb Express UI** is a library of low-level and general-purposed web components that can be used to create collections of higher-level and/or specialized components.

 ## Designing for self-builing websites